 You do not need to perform any server configuration for this Quick Start.
+However for your information:

-However, if you choose to complete exercises in later chapters by connecting to an existing database, follow these additional steps: The Smart GWT Admin Console provides a graphical interface to configure database connections, create database tables from DataSource descriptors, and import test data.
+• The Smart GWT Admin Console provides a graphical interface to configure database connections, create database tables from DataSource descriptors, and import test data.

 Note: Requires Smart GWT Server framework.